JoshSinyor/boris-bikes-retired-02/README.md

 # Boris Bikes #

-A progressive challenge to implement a Boris Bikes-like technology solution
+A progressive challenge to implement a Boris Bikes-like technology solution.

 ## Technology Used ##
 Ruby